Updated: Jul 26

-This does not mean that this many teeth are actually in the jaw at any one time though...
-Sharks have evolved "revolver dentition" (known formally as "polyphyodont dentition"); with multiple rows of teeth present in the jaw at once, arraying backwards on a conveyor-belt-like system.
-This means that when a tooth at the front of the jaw is shed naturally, another tooth will pop up from behind to replace it (Fraser et al, 2020).
+Sharks have evolved to have "revolver dentition" (also known as "polyphyodont dentition"); with multiple rows of teeth present in the jaw at once, arraying backwards on a conveyor-belt-like system.
+So when a tooth at the front of the jaw is shed naturally, another tooth will pop up from behind to replace it (Fraser et al, 2020).

 This means that when shark has to struggle with especially feisty prey item, if teeth are damaged or lost, they can be easily replaced.
-This is a remarkable evolutionary advantage, as a shark will never lose all its teeth and be unable to hunt (Fraser et al, 2020).
+This is an absolutley vital evolutionary adaptation because it ensures that a shark will never lose all its teeth and be unable to hunt (Fraser et al, 2020).

 As if that wasn't seriously cool enough, what is especially interesting about sharks, is that many species have multiple different types of teeth in their mouth at once (known as "heterodonty").
 The teeth often change in both size and shape in a gradient from the front to the back of the jaw.
 This is similar to how humans have incisors, canines and molars; different types of teeth for different jobs (Fraser et al, 2020).